Interpretable Next-token Prediction via the Generalized Induction Head: Related Work

 \section{Related Work}

-\paragraph{ngram language models.} Early language modeling techniques revolved around ngram models~\citep{Jurafsky2000SpeechAL,katz1987estimation}, which generally stored next-token probabilities in large tables learned from data~\citep{Brants2007LargeLM}.
-While neural LLMs have generally surpassed ngram LMs, recent works have continued to improved ngram LMs, e.g. by scaling up the ngram reference data~\citep{ALLaMAnis2013MiningSC} and improving the ngram probability representations using suffix arrays and suffix trees~\citep{Stehouwer2010UsingSA,Kennington2012SuffixTA,Shareghi2015CompactEA}.
-This line of work culminated in \infinigram{}~\citep{liu2024infini}, which efficiently scales ngram models to massive datasets and is the starting point for our work.
+\paragraph{N-gram language models} Early language modeling techniques revolved around n-gram models~\citep{martin2009speech,katz1987estimation}, which generally stored next-token probabilities in large tables learned from data~\citep{Brants2007LargeLM}.
+While largely surpassed by neural LLMs, recent works have continued to improve n-gram LMs, e.g., by scaling up the n-gram reference data~\citep{ALLaMAnis2013MiningSC} and improving the n-gram probability representations using suffix arrays and suffix trees~\citep{Stehouwer2010UsingSA,Kennington2012SuffixTA,Shareghi2015CompactEA}.
+This line of work culminated in \infinigram{}~\citep{liu2024infini}, which efficiently scales n-gram models to massive datasets and is the starting point for our work.

-\paragraph{Bridging interpretable models and LLMs} Some works have studied bridging ngram models and LLMs.
-For example, \citet{khandelwal2020generalization} interpolate neural LMs with an ngram model and \citet{li-etal-2022-residual} train a neural model to complement an ngram model. \citet{he2023rest} use ngram models to speed up LLM inference via speculative decoding~\citep{he2023rest}.
-Another approach builds black-box nonparametric LMs using techniques such as $k$-nearest neighbor to improve LLM predictions~\citep{khandelwal2020generalization,borgeaud2022improving}.
-Our \method{} LM is also based on a nonparametric LM, but unlike these other works, it maintains complete interpretability during inference.
-In simplified settings such as text classification, some works have built fully interpretable models that bridge LLMs and ngram models~\citep{li2017neural,singh2023augmenting} or built partially interpretable models based on approximating concepts with natural language~\citep{yang2023language,sun2024crafting,morris2023tree,feng2024bayesian}.
+\paragraph{Bridging interpretable models and LLMs} Some works have studied bridging n-gram models and LLMs.
+For example, Khandelwal et al.~\citep{khandelwal2020generalization} interpolated neural LMs with an n-gram model and \mbox{Li et al.~\citep{li-etal-2022-residual}} trained a neural model to complement an n-gram model.
+Other approaches augment black-box LMs with nonparametric components, such as $k$-nearest neighbors~\citep{khandelwal2020generalization,borgeaud2022improving}.
+While these methods improve performance, they lack transparency in prediction behavior and token-level attribution.

+Interpretable models have been proposed for simplified settings such as text classification.
+Some offer fully interpretable decision processes ~\citep{joulin2016bag,li2017neural,singh2023augmenting}, while others offer partial interpretability by approximating model behavior with natural language concepts~\citep{yang2023language,sun2024concept,singh2023tree,feng2024bayesian,mcinerney2023chill}.
+However, these approaches are not designed for open-ended generation.

-In parallel, there has been a surge of recent interest in mechanistic interpretability, which seeks to understand what mechanisms are learned by transformer-based LLMs~\citep{rai2024practical}.
+In parallel, there has been a recent surge of interest in mechanistic interpretability, which seeks to understand what mechanisms are learned by transformer-based LLMs~\citep{rai2024practical,meng2022locating,elhage2021mathematical,saphra2024mechanistic}.
 This line of work identified induction heads in toy LLM models~\citep{olsson2022context} as well as large-scale pre-trained LLMs~\citep{wang2022interpretability,akyürek2024incontext}.
+Despite these efforts, frameworks to make these findings useful in real settings remain underexplored.